Automate Sending Product Images with Integrated DAM Software

 Discover 5 key innovations in digital asset management to support high-volume production, reduce costs, and free up valuable human resources.

 The digital asset management demands of manufacturers widely differ from those of retailers, etailers, and smaller webshops.
 For one, the product line of the manufacturer is much larger.
 It also has to be regularly updated and distributed to ensure all of the manufacturer’s customers have the latest product content.

 Additionally, manufacturers are responsible for supplying their customers with the product information necessary to sell their products.
 This entails meeting industry image standards, formatting specifications, and customer file delivery requirements.
-There are also a range of digital assets to manage, including: images, 360 spins, video, audio, data sheets, marketing leaflets and more.
+There are also a range of digital assets to manage, from eCommerce photography to 360 spins, video, audio, data sheets, marketing leaflets and more.